SConnolly1886/AWS-Site-to-Site-VPN/README.md

 It won't work yet...there's still more to do

 ## Next step
 Now 2 vpn attachments need to be created for the Transit Gateway (TGW).
-In essence its creating 2 vpn connections, 1 for each of the customer gateways in the on-prem environment.
+In essence it's creating 2 vpn connections, 1 for each of the customer gateways in the on-prem environment.
 Each vpn connection has 2 tunnels for each AWS Endpoint pointing to the on-prem router.
 This step is needed in order to download the config files (for configuring on-prem VPN endpoints)

 ### Create the VPN Attacments for TGW

-In AWS, navigate to TGW attachments and create a TGW attacment.
+In AWS, navigate to TGW attachments and create a TGW attachment.
 For transit gateway ID in the dropdown select the TGW created in the cloudformation stack.

 ![createtransattach](https://user-images.githubusercontent.com/62077185/124516484-bc1d8a80-ddaf-11eb-8824-ea7e36ce22f0.JPG)